Trusted by 100,000+ organizations globally

 Reliably and effectively controlling access to commercial and residential properties can be difficult for many building owners.
 Accessibility for staff, tenants and guests is key, and assuring potential intruders will be prevented from gaining entry is of equal importance.

-A popular choice amongst building management teams is the use of a key fob door system.
+A popular choice among building management teams is the use of a key fob door system.
 Access control key fobs, similar to key card access systems, are among the easiest access management tools to operate and can be integrated alongside existing security features for increased security.

 While access control fobs may be utilized as part of an effective, versatile and adjustable building security system, developing a building access control configuration best suited to any particular property will require some understanding of how key fob entry works.
-This guide will cover all that you need to know about commercial and residential key fob entry systems including different types of devices, components of door fob systems, installation and cost considerations.
+This guide will cover all that you need to know about commercial and residential key fob entry systems, including different types of devices, components of door fob systems, installation and cost considerations.

 Key fob access control systems are entry point management devices that feature a system of locks and credential readers to secure residential and commercial buildings from unauthorized persons.